bridhett/cheatsheets/git.md

 ### notes:

+`git checkout BRANCHNAME`: command to switch to a different branch in your repo.

+`git status`: you can run this to check the files that need to be committed or added to master.

 `gitignore`: this file lets you set which files and folders are ignored by git.
 (not neccessary if you used create-react-app, it does it for you)